urban-displacement/displacement-typologies/code/README.md

 Each of the files are named in order of operation.
 To run the code, do the following in a terminal window.

-For the SPARCC released maps, which reflect 2017 ACS data, conduct the following:
+For the SPARCC released maps, which reflect 2017 ACS data, navigate to `sparcc/code/sparcc_code` and execute the following commands in your terminal:

 ```
 python 2017_1_data.py Atlanta